daisugiland/daisugi/STYLE_GUIDE.md

    The meaning is not so useful.
    NodeJS has special treatment for index name, but other engines like Deno not.

-3. Comments are code smell, when comment describes what the code is doing.
+3. Comments are code smell, [when comment describes what the code is doing](https://henrikwarne.com/2021/06/15/on-comments-in-code/).
+From a philosophical point of view, each line of code contains a technical debt for further support.
+Only the final functionality is the value.
+And if you can implement it without a single line (of commentary) at all, then everything is perfect.
+Otherwise, you should always have the [WHY / WHY motive](https://habr.com/ru/post/562938/#comment_23154158) you added it for.
+Theoretically, this motive should be indicated in the commentary.
+The WHAT question is usually resolved by meaningful of the identifiers of classes, methods and variables.
+The question HOW should be clear from the code itself (also theoretically).

 4. Use interfaces over aliases.